Ufflo/packer-dpo/README.md

 Packer-recipe for bootstrapping a node for Deployment, Provisioning and Orchestration using MaaS and Ansible

 ## Pre-requisites
 - *Packer* to be able to bootstrap.
+Verified to work with version 1.4.2
 - *VirtualBox* to spin up the Virtual Machine.
+Verified to work with version 5.0.6
 - *OS Images* for the Operating Systems to be deployable.

 ## Technologies used